Diego1Hernandez/post-install-config/README.md

 </p>

 - Create another agent named john and repeat the process again.
-	- Follow same steps as above except make some changes to Primary Department
+	- Follow same steps as above with some changes to Primary Department
 		- Select department dropdown menu -> Support
 		- Select Role dropdown menu -> View only
 	- Extended Accesss